avrovulcanxh607/rpi-test-pattern-generator/README.md

-# Raspberry Pi Test Pattern Genreator
+# Raspberry Pi Test Pattern Generator
 Files for making a PAL test pattern generator with a Raspberry Pi.
 I Intended to upload an entire Image file which you could run on the R.Pi. without having to do any software configuration, but it was much to large to put on Github.